microsoft/service-fabric-observer/Documentation/Observers.md

 **networkErrorEphemeralPorts:** Maximum number of ephemeral TCP ports (within a dynamic port range) in use by app process that will generate a Fabric Error.\
 **networkWarningEphemeralPorts:** Minimum number of established TCP ports (within a dynamic port range) in use by app process that will generate a Fabric Warning.\

-**Output**: Log text(Error/Warning), Service Fabric Application Health Report (Error/Warning/ok)
+**Output**: Log text(Error/Warning), Service Fabric Application Health Report (Error/Warning/ok), telemetry data.

-This observer also outputs CSV files for each app containing all resource usage data across iterations for use in analysis.
+AppObserver also optionally outputs CSV files for each app containing all resource usage data across iterations for use in analysis.
 Included are Average and Peak measurements.
+You can turn this on/off in Settings.xml, where there are comments explaining the feature further.

-This observer runs for 30 seconds by default (this is user configurable in Settings.xml).
-The thresholds are user-supplied-only and bound to specific service instances (processes) as dictated by the user, as explained above.
+AppObserver error/warning thresholds are user-supplied-only and bound to specific service instances (processes) as dictated by the user, as explained above.
 Like FabricSystemObserver, all data is stored in in-memory data structures for the lifetime of the run (for example, 60